 August 26, 2025 — St. Paul’s Church of Nantucket, Rectory

 Come celebrate the lively and heartfelt cabaret music of the 20th century at our annual Summer Gala!
-Join Nantucket soprano Greta Feeney and tenor Benjamin Boskoff for an evening of uproarious tunes and earnest ballads.
+Join tenor Benjamin Boskoff for an evening of uproarious tunes and earnest ballads.
 Support your favorite local chamber music group while enjoying an unforgettable night of friends, libations, and — of course — the truth about love.
 Don't miss out on this festive and fun-filled celebration!

 Hearth & Homeland